TEMPERAMENTS XXI: Bach/BarnesEntire Contents Copyright © 2005 CBH

-3. Tune all the fifths from the flat side of F around the circle of keys absolutely perfect until you hit F♯.
+3. Tune all the fifths from the flat side of F around the circle of keys absolutely pure until you hit F♯.

-5. Find b by making a perfect fifth up from e.
+5. Find b by making a pure fifth up from e.
 The 5th made from the b to your already-tuned f♯' will not be perfect, but again a sixth of a comma narrow.

 6. Middle c' comes next.
-Tune it a perfect fifth above your f, and then squeeze the interval a little.
+Tune it a pure fifth above your f, and then squeeze the interval a little.

-7. Find your g' above middle c', again tuning the fifth perfect and then squeezing it.
-Drop down the octave to place the perfect g.
+7. Find your g' above middle c', again tuning the fifth pure and then squeezing it.
+Drop down the octave to place the pure g.